ANK1036Official/Cloudcheck/README.md

 Cloudcheck will automatically change your hosts file, using entries from CloudFail and test for a specified string to detect if said entry can be used to bypass Cloudflare.

+If output comes out to be "True", you can use the IP address to bypass Cloudflare in your hosts file.
+(Later automating this process)

 Example:
 ![](https://raw.githubusercontent.com/ANK1036Official/Cloudcheck/master/cloudcheck.png)